All Our Blooming RESPONSIBILITY

 Using sustainable & compostable materials in our approach

 We plan to move all our Christmas wreaths to compostable willow frames and decorate them in a more sustainable manner, for example, using fewer accessories and making those that we do use more natural, such as replacing wire binding with string.
-We will also promote a recycling scheme for wreaths to ensure as little as possible goes to landfill, and we will replace the environmentally harmful floral foam used in our funeral tributes with fully compostable materials.

 WASTE & RECYCLING